bartosz-makowski/Waffle-way/README.md

 **Images:**

 The images I chose to use across the project are sourced from the owner of the Waffle Way, they showcase different types of their products.
+During the development process we found the need for additional images with better quality, these were downloaded from free image source at [Unsplash](https://unsplash.com/s/photos/waffles)

 ## Wireframes: :straight_ruler:
 I built the wireframes for this project using <a href="https://balsamiq.com/">Balsamiq</a>.
 Started by doing a very basic wireframe for Mobile/Tablet/Desktop - these were to get a basic understanding of how structurally elements would appear on the page.
 You can view this wireframe in a wireframe folder [here](https://github.com/bartosz-makowski/Waffle-way/tree/master/wireframes).